Soundbirds/NY.Times.COVID19.googleVis.github.io/readme.md

 Using R, after installing the necessary libraries from CRAN, the state data can be interactively plottted using the gVisCOVID.NYT.Data() function (downloaded from this repo).
 Adjust the width and height to your screen size.

-      # The "win.binary' option is used since installing RCurl from source may be an issue, this option will be ignored on Unix-alikes
+      # The 'win.binary' option is used since installing RCurl from source may be an issue.
+      # This option will be ignored on Unix-alikes.
       install.packages(c('googleVis', 'RCurl'), type = "win.binary")
       gVisCOVID.NYT.Data()